geranimo56789-dotcom/a8/docs/ios-testflight-setup.md

 Add these secrets:
 - IOS_CERT_P12_BASE64: Base64 of your Apple Distribution .p12
 - IOS_CERT_PASSWORD: Password for the .p12 export

+Then choose ONE upload method:

+1) API Key (recommended)
-- APPSTORE_ISSUER_ID: Issuer ID from App Store Connect API Keys page
+- APPSTORE_ISSUER_ID: Issuer ID from App Store Connect → Users and Access → Keys
-- APPSTORE_KEY_ID: Key ID from App Store Connect API Keys page
+- APPSTORE_KEY_ID: Key ID from the key you generated
-- APPSTORE_PRIVATE_KEY: The full contents of the downloaded .p8 file (begin/end PRIVATE KEY)
+- APPSTORE_PRIVATE_KEY: The contents of the .p8 (BEGIN/END PRIVATE KEY)

+2) Apple ID + App-specific password (alternative)
+- APPLE_ID: Your Apple ID email
+- APP_SPECIFIC_PASSWORD: App-specific password from https://appleid.apple.com
+- ITC_PROVIDER: Optional, only if your Apple ID belongs to multiple teams

 Notes:
-- The workflow automatically downloads the App Store (distribution) provisioning profile using your API key and bundle ID.
-You do NOT need to upload a profile.
+- If you provide API keys, the workflow automatically downloads the App Store provisioning profile for your bundle ID.
+- If you do NOT provide API keys, you can instead set `IOS_MOBILEPROVISION_BASE64` with your provisioning profile (the scripts can base64 a .mobileprovision for you).
 - The .p12 must be the Distribution (not Development) cert that matches your team.

 ### How to create/export the .p12 certificate